xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_9.md

 2. Q and A:
    - For introduction, how much details should we include about UC and CD microbiota?
 Do we need to include how species are different or more general trend?
    - In terms of literature review: Do we have a least numbers of papers that need to be included in the literature review (I looked through the example proposal, which seems like they didn't include many papers for that section)?
    - In terms of the current knoweldge gap: my current idea 1) most ML is trained on metagenomic sequencing, not too many papers talks about training based on 16S sequencing.
-2) Identify any gap from the original Halfvarson paper, and link it to the ML (e.g. Halfvarson doesn't do machine learning)
+2) Identify any gap from the original Halfvarson paper, and link it to the ML

 This is the skeleton of Introduction&Background section(This is only a draft, which some contents may be repetitive, and will be revised later)
 ![Alt text](/images/Intro-1.png)